 At first glance, it’s hard to imagine what a giant rabbit has to do with any type of religious holiday.
 But according to Time, the tradition again dates back to the pagans.
 They celebrated a goddess of fertility named Eostre—and you may recall that fertility is exactly the trait rabbits are most famous for.
 It’s thought that German immigrants brought their tradition of an egg-laying hare called Osterhase to the U.S. in the 1700s.

 3. Hollow Chocolate Bunnies

 Now that we know why Easter is associated with rabbits, little chocolate leporidae actually make sense.
 But why are so many of them hollow inside?
 As it turns out, it’s not just to get kids used to disappointment at a young age.
 According to the R.M.
 Palmer company, one of the oldest makers of chocolate bunnies in the U.S., the empty insides are really just in consideration of your teeth.
-"If you had a larger-size bunny and it was solid chocolate, it would be like a brick; you’d be breaking teeth," Mark Schlott, executive vice-president of operations, told Smithsonian.
+"If you had a larger-size bunny and it was solid chocolate, it would be like a brick; you’d be breaking teeth," Mark Schlott, executive vice-president of operations, told Smithsonian in 2010.